|Join Our Mailing List!|

 Q: How do I cancel my monthly donations?

 This is done through your PayPal account in either of two ways:

 Q: I don't like PayPal.
 Is there another way to create a regular account?

 If your bank has an automatic Bill Pay function, you can set up a monthly payment in the amount of your choice to Foundation Beyond Belief, Inc., 4575 Webb Bridge Rd #5992, Alpharetta GA 30005.
 Once you've set up the automatic payment, let us know.
 We'll create your account and send you the logins so you can distribute your donation.
-(NOTE: Beginning in July 2013 with the launch of our new website, we will offer a wider range of payment options.)
+(NOTE: Beginning with the launch of our new website by January 2014, we will offer a wider range of payment options.)

 Q: Why do you opt for "humanist" instead of "atheist" in the mission statement and elsewhere?

 The two terms emphasize different aspects of the same nontheistic worldview.
 Atheism is simply the absence of belief in a god or gods.
 Secular humanism describes the philosophy, ethics, and values that flow from this view.
 Since the Foundation is an expression of those values, "humanist" and "secular humanist" are primarily used.

 Q: What are the worldviews of your board members?